getzlab/getzlab.github.io/team/_posts/1970-01-01-eser-pinarozden.md

 alum: false
 ---

-Pınar is a postdoctoral scholar in the Getz Lab.
-Her research interests center on using sequencing-based approaches to characterize mechanisms of drug resistance in cancer.
+Pınar is a research scientist in the Getz Lab.
+Her research interests center on using sequencing-based approaches and functional validation to characterize mechanisms of innate and acquired drug resistance in cancer, with a focus on solid tumors.

-Prior to joining the Broad Institute, Pınar received B.S. degrees in Toxicology and Immunology and Infectious Disease and an M.S. in Molecular Medicine from Pennsylvania State University, a M.S. in Biomedical Informatics from Harvard Medical School and a Ph.D. in Biological and Biomedical Sciences from Harvard University.
+Prior to her current role, Pınar earned B.S. degrees in Toxicology and Immunology and Infectious Disease and an M.S. in Molecular Medicine from Pennsylvania State University, a Ph.D. in Biological and Biomedical Sciences from Harvard University, and a Master's of Biomedical Informatics (M.B.I.) from Harvard Medical School.